 I had no choice but to toss it.

-Thanksagaingiving came and went.
+Our annual Thanksagaingiving tradition came and went.
 We happily devoured our Roast Turkey with Chestnut Cornbread Stuffing, Dandy Brandied Candied Yams, Maple Sugar Acorn Squash, Corn Pudding, Scalloped Potatoes with Leeks and Bacon, and the subsequent procession of turkey sandwiches, turkey tetrazzini, turkey burritos, and turkey soup.

 The fridge was once again barren.
 Wistfully, I gazed at the empty spaces that my forlorn little nian gao had been sequentially evicted from.
 Had I forsaken it prematurely?
 Would one more hour of negotiation have solved the mystery?
 Nostalgically, I remembered all the time we had spent together getting to know each other.